noahgomz/Growth_Analytics_Portfolio/Systems modeling/BuildMyCreditApp(BMCA)/README.md

 ## What It Does

 Most credit advice is static: "pay down utilization" or "don't open too many accounts."
 This engine is dynamic.
-It treats a user's credit profile as a system of interdependent variables and asks: *given where you are right now, what's the best sequence of actions — pay, open, close, use — to maximize your score over time?*
+It treats a user's credit profile as a system of interdependent variables and asks:

+*Given your current profile, budget, and risk tolerance — what's the best sequence of actions (pay, open, close, use) to maximize your score over time?*

 The engine:
 - Ingests a user's real credit report (parsed from upload)